 This week we’re delighted to welcome back guest author Derbhile Graham to the HowGMW blog.
-Derbhile recently completed Module 5 of our signature program, “Get Strategic, Get Results” which looks at the importance of effective market research.
+Derbhile recently completed Module 5 of our signature program, “Get Strategic, Get Results” which looks at the importance of effective market research, and how to use it to give your business the edge.
 Here, Derbhile shares her thoughts on the process and exactly what it means for her business.

 I’m delighted to be back in the How Great Marketing Works saddle for Module Five of the Get Strategic, Get Results program, which is all about research.
 I’ve always thought of market research as a form of voodoo, something that requires a mix of wizardry, mind-reading skills and a bit of luck to get it right.
 And I’ve always felt paralysed, not knowing where to begin.
 Module Five makes the process of market research a lot easier.
 It showed me that you don’t need voodoo to understand your marketplace; you just need to know where to look and what you’re looking for.

 So, what did I learn?
 Here’s a flavour of what the eight steps of the module taught me.
 As you’ll see, it was rich in learning opportunities.
 And I’ll be applying those lessons to my brand new business, Derbhile the Celebrant, which will offer weddings, baby-naming ceremonies and vow renewals.

 Step One: What’s Your Question?

 The first step on any market research journey is to know the answers you’re looking for.
 To do that, you need to frame a really clear, focused question.
 Without that, it’s easy to feel like you’re drowning in information.
 I started this module with a clear research question in mind, and that meant I focused only on the information that would answer my question.
 When I arrived at an answer, it was important that I listened to that answer.
 It may not be the answer that I expected, but if I pay attention to it, it will take my business to new places.

 Step Two: Which Trends Matter?